bufferapp/android-guidelines/project_style_guidelines.md

 ####2.2.4 Number series naming

-When Andorid Studio auto-generates code for us, it's easy to leave things as they are - even when it generate horribly named parameters!
+When Android Studio auto-generates code for us, it's easy to leave things as they are - even when it generate horribly named parameters!
 For example, this isn't very nice:

 	public void doSomething(String s1, String s2, String s3)